Do the preparation task first. Then read the article and do the exercises to check your understanding.

 Here are some April Fool’s tricks from around the world:

-- In the 90s Burger King published an advert in the magazine USA Today offering new ‘Left-handed Whoppas’ for the 32 million left-handed Americans!
-Thousands of customers ordered the new burger in the restaurants!
+- In the 1990s Burger King published an advert in the magazine USA Today offering new ‘Left-handed Whoppers’ (hamburgers) for the 32 million left-handed Americans!
+Thousands of customers ordered the new burger in the restaurants.

-- A zoo in Japan said that they had a giant penguin that was 165cm tall and weighed 80 kilograms!
-In fact it was a man dressed up in a penguin suit.
+- A zoo in Japan said that they had a giant penguin that was 165cm tall and weighed 80kg!
+In fact, it was a man dressed up in a penguin suit.

-- Last year in the UK a children’s news programme said that scientists had invented a ‘Brain Band’.
+- One year in the UK a children’s news programme said that scientists had invented a ‘Brain Band’.
 It was a coloured head band that you put on your head and it helped to make you more intelligent!
-In an on-line poll, 47% of the children who heard the news wanted to buy a ‘brain band’!
+In an on-line poll, 47 per cent of the children who heard the news wanted to buy a ‘brain band’!

 - In 1949 a radio presenter in New Zealand told listeners that there were millions of wasps coming to invade.
 He told viewers to wear their socks over their trousers and to put honey on their doors.
 Millions of listeners believed him!